-1.3 Definitions of target audience for promotions
+1.3 Definitions of Target Audience for Promotions

-- "Professional Keeper of Animals" means any person whose business involves keeping animals for profit making purposes and who uses Animal Medicines in the course of his/her business or occupation for whom accessing information about Animal Medicines assists them with the performance of their professional duties, e.g. a farmer or farm manager. - 'Veterinary Professional' means the following classes of person: - Veterinary Surgeon is a person registered on the Royal College of Veterinary Surgeons (RCVS) register of veterinary surgeons and offering services in the UK. - A Veterinary Student is a student studying a degree that once obtained, deems them eligible for entry on to the RCVS register of veterinary surgeons. - A Veterinary Nurse is a person registered on the Royal College of Veterinary Surgeons (RCVS) register of veterinary nurses and offering services in the UK. - A Veterinary Nursing Student is a student studying a qualification that once obtained, deems them eligible for entry on to the RCVS register of veterinary nurses. - A Suitably Qualified Person (SQP) (sometimes referred to as Registered Animal Medicines Advisor) is the legal term for an animal medicine advisor who is qualified to prescribe and/or supply certain animal medicines under the Veterinary Medicines Regulations. - A Suitably Qualified Person (SQP) student is a student studying a qualification that once obtained, deems them eligible for entry onto a register of Suitably Qualified Persons.
+- "Professional Keeper of Animals" means any person whose business involves keeping animals for profit making purposes and who uses Animal Medicines in the course of his/her business or occupation for whom accessing information about Animal Medicines assists them with the performance of their professional duties, e.g. a farmer or farm manager. - "Veterinary Professional" means the following classes of person: - Veterinary Surgeon is a person registered on the Royal College of Veterinary Surgeons (RCVS) register of veterinary surgeons and offering services in the UK. - A Veterinary Student is a student studying a degree that once obtained, deems them eligible for entry on to the RCVS register of veterinary surgeons. - A Veterinary Nurse is a person registered on the Royal College of Veterinary Surgeons (RCVS) register of veterinary nurses and offering services in the UK. - A Veterinary Nursing Student is a student studying a qualification that once obtained, deems them eligible for entry on to the RCVS register of veterinary nurses. - A "Suitably Qualified Person (SQP)" (sometimes referred to as Registered Animal Medicines Advisor) is the legal term for an animal medicine advisor who is qualified to prescribe and/or supply certain animal medicines under the Veterinary Medicines Regulations.